-- Determine whether potentially hazardous materials or chemicals are present before dismantling operations.
-Those hazardous materials identified must be handled according to the directions given on the materials WHMIS labels; - Incorporate specific requirements for removing, handling and disposing of dangerous oilfield wastes as follows, in the site-specific dismantling plan; - Ensure that transportation of dangerous oilfield waste is in compliance with all TDG regulations and properly manifested; and - Store different material types (e.g., metal, concrete) separately to allow for salvage or recycling, where appropriate.
+- Contact identified affected parties and stakeholders to notify them of abandonment and decommissioning plans; - Determine whether potential safety and environmental hazards and materials or chemicals are present before abandonment operations.
+Those hazardous materials identified must be handled according to the directions given on the materials WHMIS labels; - Incorporate specific requirements for removing, handling and disposing of dangerous oilfield wastes as follows, in the site-specific abandonment plan and project Waste Management Plan; - Ensure that transportation of dangerous oilfield waste is in compliance with all TDG regulations and properly manifested; and - Store different material types (e.g., metal, concrete) separately to allow for salvage or recycling, where appropriate.